 - 125 ml. water

-- Put the cloves and cinnamon sticks in a mixer to chop them finely.
+- In a mixer, pulse the cloves and cinnamon sticks to chop them finely.
 Set aside.

-- Next, put the walnuts and chocolate in the mixer to chop them finely.
+- Next, still in the mixer, pulse the walnuts and chocolate in the to chop them finely.
 Set aside.

-- Soak the raisins in a bowl of water for about 10 minutes.
+- In a small bowl of water, soak the raisins for about 10 minutes.
 Drain and discard the water.
-Pat dry with paper towels.
-Set aside.
+Pat dry the raisins with paper towels then set aside.

-- Boil some water in a saucepan.
+- Over medium heat, in a small saucepan, bring some water to a boil.
 When it boils, submerge the figs for about 3 minutes then collect with a slotted spoon.
 Drain them and pat dry with paper towels.
-Take away and discard the stalk (the hard part on top of the fruit that connects to the tree).
+Take away and discard the stalk.

-- Put the figs and raisins in a mixer to chop them finely.
+- In the mixer, pulse the figs and raisins to chop them finely.
 Set aside.

 - Dry the orange zest in a microwave or an oven until they become crunchy.

-- In a thick saucepan, pour the mosto cotto and water.
-When the mixture is starting to become hot, add fig and raisin mixture.
+- In a thick saucepan, over low heat, pour the mosto cotto and water.
+When the mixture is starting to become hot, add the fig and raisin mixture.
 Always keep the fire low.
 Cook until figs become soft.
 Stir often.
-If the liquid is drying up, add more mosto cotto mixed with water, paying attention to the ratio.
+If the liquid is drying up, add more mosto cotto mixed with water.

-- Add the mixture of cloves, cinnamon, walnuts, chocolates, coffee, vanilla seeds, orange zest.
+- Add the mixtures of cloves & cinnamon, walnuts & chocolates, coffee, vanilla seeds and orange zest.

 - Keep on cooking and stirring until it becomes one whole paste, not liquidy but compact and soft.